| |

 parking areas.
 The properties are a mix of purpose built

-units less than ten years old and Victorian houses refurbished
+units less than thirty years old and Victorian houses refurbished

-within the last ten years.
+within the last thirty years.
 In the shared housing the

 individual tenant occupies their own bedroom and shares

-the other facilities within the house or flat with one
+the other facilities within the house with one

 |